vloschiavo/powerwall2/README.md

 ---
 **Wizard**
-You can hit the _"Run Wizard"_ button here and go through the setup (be careful what you change in the wizard).
+You can hit the _"Login"_ link on this page and go through the setup (be careful what you change in the wizard).

 `username: <leave this blank as it's ignored (and/or logged)>`

 `password: S + <gateway serial number>`

+_(Question for the reader: Does this still work?)_

-You can find the serial number of the gateway ( the linux server that switches power) on the inside of the metal access door to the gateway.
+You can find the serial number of the gateway ( the linux server that switches power) in two places:
+1) In the Tesla Mobile app [see screenshot](https://github.com/vloschiavo/powerwall2/raw/master/img/AppSerialNumber.png), just click the "Reveal Serial number link".
+This is already in the the S + SerialNumber format.

+2) on the inside of the metal access door to the gateway.
 Don't unscrew anything as the box is switching high voltage & current behind the screwed pannels.
 See image:

 ![Gateway Location](https://github.com/vloschiavo/powerwall2/raw/master/img/equipment.jpg "Gateway location")